Second Degree Coercion: NY Penal Law 135.60

-- (7) Testify, provide information or withhold information with respect to that person’s legal claim.
+- Testify, provide information or withhold information with respect to that person’s legal claim.
+Fairly straightforward, this section speaks for itself.

-- (8) Abuse your position as a public servant by performing of not performing an act related to your work in a manner that adversely affects that person.
+- Abuse your position as a public servant.
+More specifically, to run afoul of this provision the abuse requires that your performance or failure to perform an act related to your work in a manner that adversely affects that person.

-- (9) Perform any act that would not in itself materially benefit you but is calculated to harm the person with respect to his or her health, safety, business, career, finances, reputation or personal relationships.
+- Perform any act that would not in itself materially benefit you but is calculated to harm the person.
+The harm that you intend to cause must relate to the other person’s health, safety, business, career, finances, reputation or personal relationships.

 A class “A” misdemeanor, Second Degree Coercion is punishable by up to one year in jail.
 If the arrest and conviction is in New York City – Manhattan, Queens, Brooklyn, Bronx – the year is served on Rikers Island.
 In the event the conviction for PL 135.60 is in Westchester County – Yonkers, White Plains, or another municipality – the year is served in Valhalla’s Westchester County jail.